arthur-adjedj/LKSolver/README.md

 If you want to simply verify if a proposition is correct, you can simply write `proof <name> <formula>` in a file, and check it using `th_prover <dir>` in your shell, with `<dir>` being the directory in which the formula is written.

-Otherwise, if you want to also check if your own sequence of tactics work, you can add `-m true` in the command
+Otherwise, if you want to also check if your own sequence of rules work, you can add `-m true` in the command

 ### EXEMPLE